Skip to content

 Extended Collection

-In addition to its own data collection, DataKit is fully compatible with the Telegraf collector.
+In addition to its own data collection, DataKit is fully compatible with the telegraf collector.

-1. Add yum repository
+1. Add yum source

 cat <<EOF | tee /etc/yum.repos.d/influxdb.repo